-The second article in our series: Project Management Risk Factors that Contribute to FailureWe have spent a lot of time talking about how important it is to follow Best Project Management Practices when managing your Government contracts.
+The second article in our series on Project Management RisksWe have spent a lot of time talking about how important it is to follow Best Project Management Practices when managing your Government contracts.
 Having a defined, proven process in place is the best way to consistently manage quality projects and delight your customers.
 However, this is not enough to ensure contracting success, and therefore this series exists to help you reflect on, then avoid or fix scenarios that can kill success.

 The term Lack of Alignment in the title is one way of describing a company that does not have a unified vision and guiding principles to fulfill that vision.

 Does your company suffer from a Lack of Alignment?
 Get an answer just minutes after taking our assessment:

 Though there are many ways a lack of alignment across your teams can prevent you from successfully delivering projects, delighting your customer, and reaching personal goals, this article will explore three of them.

 1. Proposal Development: Bidding

 If your company's Proposal Development team is guided by principles that are different from your Program Management team, there are bound to be problems in contract fulfillment.

 For example, if your Proposal Development team, guided by senior management, sought to win by bidding a contract at a very low labor rate, what would happen to the Program Management team when development was ready to start?
 The Program Manager would not have the budget to hire a large enough team or a team with the necessary skills, and a significant performance risk would enter the project.
 The Program Manager would be forced to train and depend upon junior developers (hired to do senior architect work), or every member of the team would be forced to wear multiple hats on an under-staffed project.